How to Ask for Money Politely - Tips & Tricks

 - In-person conversation: for close relationships (family or friends);

-- Text message: for convenience, so as not to interrupt someone at work;
+- Text message: for convenience, so you don’t interrupt someone at work;

 - Email or DM: when you need to explain details and add links; often best for colleagues or fundraising.